mondaycom/vibe-storybook-components/TYPESCRIPT_MIGRATION.md

 ### Props

 1. Please set the default props of the component to be part of the component signature and delete the component `propsTypes` and `defaultProps`.
+2. If one of the props e.g. `children` should be either string, either react node(s), consider using `ElementContent` type.